 “I knew I was called to do the work of an evangelist through song and word when God spoke that scripture to my heart.
-Doors started opening through word of mouth to minister in churches and Christian Coffee Houses,” said Mimi.
+Doors opened through word of mouth to minister in churches and Christian Coffee Houses,” said Mimi.

 Mimi’s ministry expanded when Tony Dunn, an African-American, came to her mother’s house to practice singing “More Than Wonderful” with Mimi’s mother.
 Acclaimed gospel singers Sandi Patti and Larnelle Harris made the song a popular duet in the 1980’s.
 Her mother struggled to sing the higher notes and asked Mimi to try.
 From the first time Mimi and Tony sang together, they knew God would use them in ministry.
 For the next eight years, Mimi and Tony traveled regionally spreading the gospel and tearing down walls of prejudice in the church.

 Her ministry continued to flourish after Tony moved to California.
 She ministered in prisons, nursing homes, at weddings and funerals, in churches and conferences.
 One day, she received a call from Victory Fellowship.
 An assistant pastor said, “Your name keeps coming to my attention.
 Would you be interested in singing at Café Joel on Bourbon Street?”
 Mimi had heard about the Café when she visited the church to hear a guest speaker and already had a desire to be involved in the ministry.
-“I have been waiting for you to call me all my life,” she replied and then accepted the invitation.
+“I have been waiting for you to call me all my life,” she replied.

 The church had established the Christian coffee house to minister to tourist that visited the famous street.
-Some tourist found their way into the coffee house.
-Most of the patrons were young people with nose rings, unkempt dreadlocks and painted faces that locals called gutter punks.
-“I was singing the gospel to homeless hurting people that church people didn’t want in the church when the Holy Spirit flooded me with the realization that I had come 180 degrees,” said Mimi.
+Some tourist found their way into the coffeehouse, but most of the patrons were young people with nose rings, unkempt dreadlocks and painted faces that locals called gutter punks.
+“I was singing the gospel to homeless hurting people that church people didn’t want in the church when the Holy Spirit flooded me with the realization I had come 180 degrees,” said Mimi.
 “If I had not accepted the Lord, I would have been across the street singing in night clubs stepping on the next guy to get to the top.”

 I drank the last dregs of my cappuccino and pondered the lesson of Mimi’s experience.
-Mimi didn’t lose anything when she sacrificed her desire to sing at Bourbon Street nightclubs on the altar of obedience.
+Mimi lost nothing when she sacrificed her desire to sing at Bourbon Street nightclubs on the altar of obedience.
 God accepted her sacrifice, fashioned it into something better and returned it.
 Instead of stepping on people to get to the top, she helped people whose lives had hit bottom find the top again.

 Café Joel no longer operates on Bourbon Street, but Mimi, a licensed minister with Victory Assembly, remains active in ministry.
 She has recorded three CD’s (He’ll Do It Again, Come Worship The King, and Overwhelming Love) and ministers in churches and conferences.
 Every Tuesday she ministers with Chaplain Kathy Radke Storey in the Jefferson Parish Correctional Center.
 She also teaches at Mary’s Song Restoration Center for women with life controlling addictions.